-Should you visit the Gran Cenote on a day trip from Tulum, Mexico?
+Should you visit the Gran Cenote in Tulum, Mexico?
 See photos, find out prices & decide for yourself if it’s worth a visit.

 The name says it all – the Gran Cenote is indeed a big, beautiful sinkhole, that’s part of a system of underground rivers in the Yucatan.

 It measures 202 m in diameter & we found it to be a nice place to spend a couple of hours cooling down from the Tulum heat.

 You can choose to walk, hitchhike or take a taxi – more information below.